jacob-alford/jCode/README.md

 `name` | The name of the argument.
 `desc` | The description of the argument.
 `required` | Boolean value which indicates if the arument is a required one.
 Must correpsond to `requiredArgs` array above.
 `type` | Specifies the type expected for the argument.
 If an optional argument, then `undefined` must also be specified.
-Commas or anything other delimiter are sufficient.
+Commas or any other delimiter are sufficient.
 I like commas.

 ## MySQL
 This Discord bot confers with a MySQL server.
 And it is required.
 My configuration for it is below, though you are free to adapt to your needs.